The Best Places to Visit in Varanasi – A Guide to the Holy City

 Flying is definitely the easiest and quickest, but more expensive option of getting from Delhi to Varanasi.
 Check the latest flight prices and book here.

-Places to eat in Varanasi
+Places to eat close by to the best places to visit in Varanasi

 Varanasi is home to several eateries and restaurants to suit all tastes and budget.
 Being a popular destination with tourists and foreigners, several western food options are available.
 Seeing that we were about to travel to the more remote North East regions of India, we took the opportunity to get our fill of “tourist” food when we were in Varanasi!